 Harper’s Weekly and Harper’s New Monthly Magazine, (or Harper’s Monthly) were part of a much larger publishing empire known as Harper and Brothers, owned and managed by four brothers, James, John, Joseph Wesley and Fletcher Harper.
 Harper’s Weekly fell under the supervision of Fletcher Harper.
 As a publishing entity, the family empire “published books from American and European authors on a regular basis”(Halloran21) as well as school textbooks.

 Harper and Brothers enjoyed a national reach and the highest influence among New York City’s publishers.
-Among that city’s leading weekly periodicals, Frank Leslie’s Illustrated News and The New York Illustrated News, Harper’s Weekly soon took the lead in feeding an “increasing appetite of Americans for news, entertainment, and literature” (Halloran 21).
-Harper’s Weekly tagline was “The Journal of Civilization” and its breadth of topics included local and national news, editorials, book excerpts, and depictions of Civil War battles, arrivals of immigrants, politics, religion, biographies, political opinion, travel arts and culture both foreign and domestic.
+Among the city’s leading and competitive weekly periodicals, Harper’s Weekly soon took the lead in feeding an “increasing appetite of Americans for news, entertainment, and literature” (Halloran 21).
+Harper’s Weekly tagline was “The Journal of Civilization” and its breadth of topics included local and national news, editorials, book excerpts, depictions of Civil War battles, arrivals of immigrants, politics, religion, biographies, political opinion, travel arts and culture both foreign and domestic.

 As a freshman illustrator, Nast covered harbor arrivals and fires in New York City.
 Assigned to cover the Civil War, Nast’s art matured and his popularity grew.
 He passionately advocated for abolition and the emancipation of African Americans, and was a stalwart defender of Abraham Lincoln’s Radical Republican policies.

 Today, many seeking to explain Nast’s images, particularly those with an Irish-Catholic ancestry, often examine his cartoons out of their historical context and through a modern prism of political correctness and intolerance of stereotype.
 The interpretations of these images have changed as our collective refusal to tolerate stereotype has evolved.

 On the Internet, there is an abundance of public commentary–a collection of online voices who weigh in regarding Nast’s cartoons, images plucked from their historical context and presented as evidence of Nast’s strong bias against Irish Americans in particular, or on Nast’s inconsistent attitudes toward other minority groups in general.